 Based on a true story, Bridge of Spies is my hands-down pick for best picture.
 Not only because it’s a wonderful, intriguing spy movie, but because it offers the most important financial (and life) wisdom of the year.

 Tom Hanks is Jim Donovan, an unassuming and quiet lawyer who gets wrangled into defending an accused Russian spy at the height of the Cold War.
 The spy, Rudolf Abel (brilliantly played by Mark Rylance) is a painter with a deep, quiet soul.
 Even as he is accused, put to trial, and faces a potentially deadly return to his home country, his integrity and his unwaveringly calm and unworried demeanor remain.
 Multiple times in the film, Donovan asks him, “Do you never worry?”
 Abel’s consistent response: “Would it help?”
 The words struck me over and over again as I watched this man face a series of complex, frightening situations with the same quiet resolve.
 He was grounded in his own truth, knew that worrying would not change the outcome, and focused on living his life in the beauty of the moment.

 Lesson learned: When it comes to money, it’s easy to worry, but if you have a careful, long-term strategy in place, you should be able to sit quietly and let your money work for you.
 Ignore the headlines, don’t focus on the short-term ups and down of the market, and don’t worry.
 After all, “Would it help?”
 Want to know why I’m not worried about the markets?
-Read Volatility, escalators, and yo-yos.
+Read my blog post Volatility, escalators, and yo-yos.